 Benefit payments under the Company's principal retirement plan are made from plan assets, while benefit payments under the postretirement benefit plan are made from the Company's operating funds.
-Under IRS regulations, the Company is not required to make any significant contributions to its principal retirement plan in fiscal year 2009.
-As of December 31, 2008, contributions of \$229 and \$236 have been made under the supplemental retirement plan and postretirement plan, respectively.
-The Company currently anticipates contributing an additional \$678 and \$734 under the supplemental retirement plan and postretirement plan, respectively, for the remainder of fiscal 2009.
+Based on the valuation performed at the plan's year end in 2008, the Company is not required to make any significant contributions to its principal retirement plan in the 2009 plan year.
+However, with the recent unfavorable impact of current market conditions on the plan's assets, the Company may make a discretionary contribution to its principal retirement plan before September 30, 2009.
+As of June 30, 2009, contributions of \$640 and \$507 have been made under the supplemental retirement plan and postretirement plan, respectively.
+The Company currently anticipates contributing an additional \$267 and \$299 under the supplemental retirement plan and postretirement plan, respectively, for the remainder of fiscal 2009.

 On October 1, 2008, the Company adopted the measurement provisions of SFAS No. 158, "Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans" ("SFAS No. 158").
 The measurement date for the Company's pension and postretirement plans was changed from July 31 to September 30.
-Accordingly, an additional pension liability of \$577 and postretirement liability of \$125, net of tax, was recorded as of December 31, 2008 to recognize the additional expense through September 30, with a corresponding adjustment to retained earnings.
+Accordingly, an additional pension liability of \$577 and postretirement liability of \$125, net of tax, was recorded to recognize the additional expense through September 30, with a corresponding adjustment to retained earnings.